 As stated above, the [content_band] shortcode features some additional margin on the bottom for spacing concerns.
 This can easily be disabled via the no_margin attribute, which you can set to true to remove the spacing beneath the band:

 All shortcodes are spaced out differently to suit the needs of the function it is working to accomplish, and while some have options to remove or modify spacing as needed (i.e. the [content_band] shortcode), not all of them do.
 If you find yourself in a situation where you need to modify a particular shortcode's spacing, you might want to dig a little deeper to make these modifications.

 To figure out where any extra spacing is coming from in the future, you can do this very easily in Chrome.
-Simply right click on the element in question and select Inspect Element.
+Simply right-click on the element in question and select Inspect Element.
 This will bring up a popup at the bottom of your window which will show your page markup on the left and CSS on the right.
 You can hover over the markup in the popup to see where excess margin and padding is coming from.
 Margin is designated with orange, like so:

 And padding is designated with green:

-Once you have this information, you can come back to your page and either adjust with your own classes, inline styling, or our helper classes if that suffices.
+Once you have this information, you can come back to your page and either adjust to your own classes, inline styling, or our helper classes if that suffices.
 Knowing how to inspect elements and adjust them as needed is hugely beneficial as it will afford you the ability to fine-tune your pages and get those last minor details just right for your design.